Tatsuya-Nonogaki/Straypenguins-Tips-Inventory/vSphere/cloudinit-vm-deploy/README.md

 - **VM customization failed?**
   - Review `spool/<VMNAME>/deploy-*.log` and guest `/var/log/cloud-init*.log` for details.

+- **Template VM not found or cannot be used as a template?**
+  - Have you converted the source VM to a vSphere Template?
+    The deployment script expects the master VM to be in Template state.
+    If you see errors such as "Template not found" or related deployment failures, confirm that your VM has been converted to a Template via the vSphere Web UI before running the script.

 - **Line ending errors?**
   - YAML templates for cloud-init must use **LF** (Linux).